hominidae/InsectsArctic/README.md

 For the provinces/territories, you simply need to download the data as TSV files.
 I would suggest downloading in the combined specimen and sequencing TSV format for this part.

-Alternatively, here is Google Drive link to the data: https://drive.google.com/file/d/17Hsf81Qq95XPkpZpbaJrfSDK0hQ5D13x/view?usp=share_link
+Alternatively, here is Google Drive link to the data: (Warning: File is 2.13GB) https://drive.google.com/file/d/17Hsf81Qq95XPkpZpbaJrfSDK0hQ5D13x/view?usp=share_link

 ### Global Biodiversity Information Facility data